Work-Based Learning

 Q: What credits do I receive with a Work-Based Learning experience?

 A: Work Experience and Custom Class students receive elective credits from their home district.
-If a student is participating in CTE-related Co-op or Class Extension, they are eligible to receive the same credits offered through their CTE program.
+If a student is participating in CTE-related Co-op, Class Extension or Less than Class Size, they are eligible to receive CTE allowable credits.

 Q: Can the student get credit as a co-op for a job they already have?